-- a) A capital market institution must calculate the exposure value for counterparty credit risk in all derivatives transactions held in both the trading book or in the non-trading activities in accordance with this Section. - b) A capital market institution may calculate a single exposure value at a netting set level for all OTC derivatives transactions covered by a bilateral netting agreement where the capital market institution fulfils the requirements for bilateral netting agreements set out in Article 64 to Article 66 of these Rules.
+- a) A capital market institution must calculate the exposure value for counterparty credit risk in all derivatives transactions held in both the trading book or the non-trading activities in accordance with this Section. - b) A capital market institution may calculate a single exposure value at a netting set level for all OTC derivatives transactions covered by a bilateral netting agreement where the capital market institution fulfils the requirements for bilateral netting agreements set out in Articles (63), (64) and (65) of these Rules.
 Where the requirements are not met, the capital market institution must treat each derivatives transaction as if it was its own netting set.